ElektraInitiative/libelektra/doc/decisions/hooks.md

 ## Constraints

 - Plugin interface should be the same.
-Many plugins, e.g. dbus, should work as global plugins w/o any change in code (i.e. only changes in contract)
+Many plugins, where appropriate, e.g. dbus, should work as global plugins w/o any change in code (i.e. only changes in contract)

 - Global plugins might depend on specific applications or specific mount points (it should be possible to enforce global plugins for specific applications).

 ## Assumptions

-- Elektra is useful with following types of global plugins:
+- Elektra is useful with following types of plugins:
   - mmap
   - spec
   - gopts
   - receiving of notifications (internalnotification)
   - sending of notifications (dbus, ...)
+  - recording of changes
 - There are not too many types of global plugins, not more than 10

 ## Considered Alternatives